The Raikes Journal

 By Andrew Merrell.

-Back then, at the tail end of 2024, the Gloucestershire business announced that the above figures and associated contracts had resulted in an 84 per cent growth in its business.
+Back then, at the tail end of 2024, the Cheltenham business announced that the above figures and associated contracts had resulted in an 84 per cent growth in its business.

-And now, at the start of 2026, Emerge Digital, headquartered in Cheltenham’s Eagle Tower, is revealing another “significant expansion”, with the managed IT service provider moving into South Wales.
+And now, at the start of 2026, Eagle Tower headquartered Emerge Digital is revealing another “significant expansion”, with the managed IT service provider moving into South Wales.

 And it’s also unveiled a star signing from the world of rugby, a sector it already has super close ties with.